 14. Do you teach kids & what is the youngest age you teach?

 Yes we teach kids but we do not have a kids class at the moment.
-We teach 6+ year olds depending on maturity & height.
-They will train with the adults.
+We are currently accepting 16+ year olds.
+Please contact us directly for any further questions.

 15. What is the oldest age you teach?

-No age limit, our oldest student is a retiree over 60 years old.
+No age limit, our oldest student is a retiree.